lidaboo/DeepRetina/README.md

-# DeepRetina
+# DeepRertina
-Automated Segmentation of Retinal Images
+Automated Segmentation of Retinal Images of Pateints Diagnosed with Choroideremia